Cendrillon (Viardot): Productions

 Although not performed frequently during the 20th century, in the past few years there have been several professional productions of Cendrillon, at the Caramoor International Music Festival as well as by the Lyric Opera of Los Angeles, both in 2004.
 Cendrillon has also gained popularity as a collegiate production, perhaps due to its vocal accessibility, light instrumental requirements, and very flexible staging.
 Recent college productions include a 2007 Cornell University presentation in English and a French performance by La Sierra University in 2008.
 Ithaca College also presented a production in 2009 as part of a double bill with Maurice Ravel's L'enfant et les sortilèges.
 In Baden-Baden, where Pauline Viardot lived during some of her later years, the local theatre adapted a version of Cendrillon for its 150-year jubilee.
 Cendrillon was staged for its Canadian debut in St. Eustache as part of the Festival Opera de St-Eustache in 2015.

+The opera was performed a few times in the UK in the 1980s and 1990s, for example in 1980 (as Cinderella) by Harrow Opera Workshop (now Harrow Opera).

-The opera received its UK premiere in 2016 by the Northern Opera Group.
-They then produced an award-winning 2020 film adaptation.
-The work has since been performed in the UK by companies including Opera North, Buxton Festival, Dorset Opera, Guildhall School, and Opera on Location.
+The Northern Opera Group produced an award-winning 2020 film adaptation.
+The work has since been performed in the UK by companies including Opera North, Buxton Festival, Dorset Opera, Opera on Location, and Guildhall School.

-The work had its Irish premiere on October 22, 2017 in a production by North Dublin Opera in Dlr Mill Theatre Dundrum, Dublin.
+The work had its Irish premiere on October 22, 2017, in a production by North Dublin Opera in Dlr Mill Theatre Dundrum, Dublin.
 It was presented at the 2019 Wexford Festival Opera with Isolde Roxby in the title role.
-It will be performed professionally by Wolf Trap Opera this summer in 2021 at the Filene Center.
+It will be performed professionally by Wolf Trap Opera in the summer of 2021 at the Filene Center.